Runalipokale/Runalipokale/README.md

 <p>Languages: Java , C , C++ , SQL</p>

 <h3>My Interests</h3>
 <p>In addition to coding, I have a passion for reading , travelling.
-When I'm not writing code, you can find me at instagram- @runalipokale.</p>
+When I'm not writing code</p>

 <h3>Let's Connect</h3>
 <p>I'm always excited to connect with fellow developers, tech enthusiasts, and open-source contributors.
 Feel free to reach out to me through Linkedin - https://www.linkedin.com/in/runali-pokale-465a3b210/.
 Let's collaborate and learn together!</p>